pulumi/docs/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/component-resources/index.md

 Why would you make a component resource instead of just a "simple" logical grouping that you can call and use like a generic library full of classes and functions?
 A component resource shows up in the Pulumi ecosystem just like any other resource.
 That means it has a trackable state, appears in diffs, and has a name field you can reference that refers to the entire grouping.

-We've actually already started creating a component resource in the encapsulation part when we made a new class that built up an `s3.Bucket` and an `s3.BucketPolicy` with a `define_policy` function.
+We've actually already started creating a component resource in the encapsulation part when we made a new class that built up an `s3.Bucket` and an `s3.BucketPolicy`.
 Let's now turn that logical grouping into an actual component resource.

 ## Converting to a component resource